Frequently Asked Questions about Nkwúkwma Pemberton

 - January 2022 Council presentation

-None of these meetings gave any indication that the proposed update of a new OCP would stall this development application.
-The applicant, however, understands that recent Village initiatives related to active transportation, affordable housing, daycare, community energy action, and other policy priorities will be incorporated into the proposed Nkwúkwma (OCP amendment) Sub Area Plan.
+The applicant will respond to recent Village initiatives related to active transportation, affordable housing, daycare, wildfire hazard mitigation, community energy action, and other policy priorities will be incorporated into the proposed Nkwúkwma (OCP amendment) Sub Area Plan.

-The applicant has kept the Village aware of the project’s status, and for the most part the delays in moving forward were due to the pandemic (early lockdown), the need to better understand the contaminants from the gun and rifle range and finalizing a complex land purchase.
-To date the site investigations (contamination, traffic, planning, servicing, environment, etc.) required for the land sale and application are considerable., and the risk to undertake these investments were based on the policies of the 2011 OCP and Village communications.
+The applicant has kept the Village aware of the project’s status, and for the most part, the delays in moving forward were due to the pandemic (early lockdown), the need to better understand the contaminants from the gun and rifle range and finalizing a complex land purchase.
+To date the site investigations (contamination, traffic, planning, servicing, environment, etc.) required for the land sale and application are considerable, and the risk to undertake these investments was based on the policies of the 2011 OCP and Village communications.

 How will the increase in population resulting from this new development be addressed in the needs of the town’s medical services?